Thunder2103/Algorithms-Visualiser/algorithms/SORTING.md

 Algorithm steps:

-1. Set a variables named swapped to true
+1. Set a variable named swapped to true
 2. While swapped is true do,
 3. Set swapped to false
 4. Iterate from the beginning of the array until the end comparing adjacent elements